torsten-systemticks/eb-solys-demo_environment/README.md

 * Clone or (download and extract) this git repository into a folder of your choice
 * Open a shell/commmand line and move to this folder then
-* Run vagrant up
+* Run "vagrant up && vagrant reload"
 * The very first installation could take some minutes, since the virtual machine is built from scratch
-* If the virtual machine does not start up in GUI mode, just ender "vagrant reload"

 ### Run the demo app